Coumarin

 This section has been translated automatically.

 The starting material for coumarin in the plant is cinnamic acid, from which it is formed by hydroxylation, glycosidation and cyclization.
-Synthetically, coumarin is produced from salicylaldehyde and acetic anhydride.
+Coumarin is produced synthetically from salicylaldehyde and acetic anhydride.
 While coumarin itself has no anticoagulant properties, improper silo storage of hay can lead to fungal infestation of grasses containing coumarin, resulting in the formation of coumarin derivatives (bis-hydroxycoumarins).
-Bis-hydroxycoumarins have an anticoagulant effect (they act as antagonists of vitamin K, inhibiting the synthesis of the blood coagulation factors II, VII, IX, X formed in the liver).
+Bis-hydroxycoumarins have an anticoagulant effect (as antagonists of vitamin K, they inhibit the synthesis of the blood coagulation factors II, VII, IX, X formed in the liver).
 Feeding such hay can lead to the death of the animals.

 Literature